alphagov/government-digital-strategy/source/partials/quarters/_july-13.md

 Other [departments are working on building their own teams](/digital/strategy/#action-03):

-* The Foreign and Commonwealth Office (FCO) set up a team covering portfolio management, product management, training and digital policy development
+* The Foreign and Commonwealth Office (FCO) is setting up a team covering portfolio management, product management, training and digital policy development

 * Department for Environment and Climate Change (DECC) has established a small team to work on digital programme management, capability building, and service design and delivery